 According to Apple, the Apple Watch Series 6 will take approximately 60 minutes to charge from zero to 80%, and about 90 minutes to charge from zero to 100% charge.
 As always, they are keen to add a couple of caveats.

 The official Apple Watch charge time stats are based on a pre-production Series 6 Apple Watch, using the included Apple Watch charging cable.
-Apple are also keen to emphasise that that charging time can vary, based on different settings and other environmental factors.
+Apple is also keen to emphasise that charging time can vary, based on different settings and other environmental factors.
 They decline to explain what those might be, however.